Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

 When the vessel deballasts her tanks, these marine species are also transferred to their new environment.
 Sometimes, they pose a threat by actively invading its new territory.

-These invasive species disrupts the balance of the new ecosystem.
+These invasive species disrupt the balance of the new ecosystem.
 To avoid this from happening, ships perform a ballast exchange procedure.

-A vessel conducts ballast exchange in the open sea, usually a few nautical miles from land before arriving port.
-She pumps out the current ballast water and replace with the water in that area.
+A vessel conducts ballast exchange in the open sea, usually a few nautical miles from land before arriving at the port.
+She pumps out the current ballast water and replaces it with the water in that area.

 5. Emergency Inspections